somedatapacket/docs.humio.com/content/configuration/_index.md

 # Note, there is NO security on the zookeeper connections.
 Keep inside trusted LAN.
 #ZOOKEEPER_URL=localhost:2181

+#Let Humio send emails using the Postmark service
+#Create a Postmark account and insert the token here
+#POSTMARK_SERVER_SECRET=abc2454232

 # Select the TCP port to listen for http.
 #HUMIO_PORT=8080
 # Select the TCP port for ElasticSearch Bulk API